Students can learn design, conservation/restoration, and arts at Tartu Art College within the following professional higher education curricula:

 - paid external studies (student completes the contractually determined extent of the curricula and pays for the ECTS credits that they have taken).

-The maximum number of students to be admitted to Tartu Art College for full- and part-time studies in 2016 will be confirmed by the end of the autumn semester.
+The maximum number of students to be admitted to Tartu Art College for full- and part-time studies will be confirmed by the end of the autumn semester.

 The official language of tuition at Tartu Art College (TAC) is Estonian.